 Automation guarantees the best precision in inserting and updating data

 Data and document are both automatically synchronized in the cloud system

 - EASE OF USE

 Service allows wide personalization in terms of layouts and file formats

 Finished documents will be ready for print, online, and mobile devices

 Request a free trial!

-Your free trial of Pagination.com can be based on customer data so that you can understand, in practical terms, the advantages of this cloud-based service.
+Your free trial of Pagination.com can be based on customer data so that you can understand, in practical terms, the advantages of this catalog software.

 If your editorial project is still under development, we can provide practical examples with respect to data, layout, and images.

 QuarkXpress is a publishing software for Windows and Mac OS created in 1987 by Quark Inc., with QuarkXpress 2016 being the current version.